Common Sense Media Review

 Families can talk about how often TV shows center on relationships and romance.
 Why?
 What's compelling about the setup?
 Is it relatable to most, or many, people?

 On television, people generally get together despite something that stands in their way.
-What stands in the way of Darby's romances?
-Why are complicated romances more common on TV than simple ones?
-Are the reasons why her relationships fail realistic?
+What stands in the way of Darby and Marcus' romances?
+Why are complicated romances more common than simple ones on television?
+Are the reasons why Darby's relationships fail realistic?
 Or not?

 TV Details